 How are Conservation Easements preserved?

 Donating a conservation easement to the Maryland Environmental Trust (MET) is a major investment by a property owner in the continued health, beauty, and enjoyment of Maryland's open spaces and the Chesapeake Bay.
 Protecting conserved property does not stop with the signing of the conservation easement.
-With acceptance of an easement donation, MET takes on obligations to ensure that conserved properties remain protected forever.
+With acceptance of an easement donation, we take on obligations to ensure that conserved properties remain protected forever.

-The goal of the MET Stewardship Program is to build a successful long term relationship with owners of conserved land.
-MET provides stewardship services to owners of conserved properties to ensure the long-term protection of their land, thereby enhancing the natural and scenic aspects of these unique properties.
+The goal of the Stewardship Program is to build a successful long term relationship with owners of conserved land.
+We provide stewardship services to owners of conserved properties to ensure the long-term protection of their land, thereby enhancing the natural and scenic aspects of these unique properties.
 We work with owners of conserved properties so they understand their conservation easement, feel part of the land conservation community, and to encourage them to act as ambassadors of conservation.

 Our Stewardship Program uses the following elements which we employ to ensure that the terms of the conservation easement are upheld in future land management decisions.

 - Discussions with landowners to explain the legally binding nature of the easement and how it limits uses of their land.

 - Preparation of Baseline Documentation that describes in detail the protected conservation features and existing buildings or other development on the property.